MHickey2/First_Project/README.md

 <br/>

 ### Sign Up for Newsletter*:
 This section is displayed early to get the user's attention early.
 This is the user's opportunity to interact with the site and build a relationship with the site moving forward.
-This feature has since been removed and will hope to have a better grasp of javascript in order to use a pop up window to find the user details and another pop up to confirm that they have signed up for the newsletter.
-Image shows how it did look on the screen before the removal.
+This feature has since been removed and I hope to have a better grasp of javascript in order to use a pop up window to find the user details and another pop up to confirm that they have signed up for the newsletter.
+The below Image shows how it did look on the screen before the removal.
 <br/>
 <p align="center">
   <img src="assets/images/newsletter.png" height="32" width="511"/>